 Regulation

-The written examinations for Associateship (AFOM) will normally be held over two days (same as MFOM Part 2).
-The OSPE (same as MFOM Part 2) will be held on another day, normally about a month later, and may be at one or more centres.
+The SBA paper for Associateship (AFOM) is normally held before the OSCE.
+The OSCE will be held on another day, normally about a month later, and may be at one or more centres.

 A6.